95th Training Division: Cold War

 In 1967, the division was reorganized according to the Reorganization Objective Army Divisions plan, part of an army-wide transformation.
 The division's former World War II components were reorganized into brigades.
 The division's former headquarters was reactivated as 1st Brigade, 95th Division at Tulsa, Oklahoma.
 The 920th Field Artillery Battalion became the 2nd Brigade, 95th Division, also in Tulsa.
 The 320th Engineer Battalion became the 3rd Brigade, 95th Division at Oklahoma City, and the 795th Ordnance Battalion became the 4th Brigade, 95th Division in Shreveport, Louisiana.
 In 1975, the division's center was changed to Midwest City, Oklahoma.

-The division was located in three states, Oklahoma, Arkansas, and Louisiana.
-The 1st Brigade was headquartered in Tulsa, Oklahoma and had elements of the 377th and 379th in regiments in its battalions.
-The 2nd Brigade was headquartered in Lawton, Oklahoma with elements of the 378th and 379th Regiments.
+The division was located in three states: Oklahoma, Arkansas, and Louisiana.
+The 1st Brigade was headquartered in Tulsa and had elements of the 377th and 379th in regiments in its battalions.
+The 2nd Brigade was headquartered in Lawton, Oklahoma, with elements of the 378th and 379th Regiments.
 The 3rd Brigade was headquartered in Stillwater, Oklahoma, a move made in September 1975, and consisted of only 291st Regiment elements.
-The 4th Brigade was headquartered in Bossier City, Louisiana, a suburb of Shreveport, and includes the 95th Regiment and one element of the 379th.
-The Committee Group was headquartered in Little Rock, Arkansas with no Regimental elements.
-The 95th Support Battalion was headquartered in Midwest City, Oklahoma with the Division Headquarters, Headquarters and Headquarters Company, 95th Division Leadership Academy, and the 95th Division Maneuver Training Command.
-On 1 January 1979 the division's four brigades was reorganized specifically for one station unit training.
+The 4th Brigade was headquartered in Bossier City, Louisiana, a suburb of Shreveport, and included the 95th Regiment and one element of the 379th.
+The Committee Group was headquartered in Little Rock with no Regimental elements.
+The 95th Support Battalion was headquartered in Midwest City, Oklahoma, with the Division Headquarters, Headquarters and Headquarters Company, 95th Division Leadership Academy, and the 95th Division Maneuver Training Command.
+On 1 January 1979, the division's four brigades was reorganized specifically for one station unit training.

-The division experienced tremendous expansion in October 1984 with the addition of the 4073d US Army Reception Station, in Lafayette, Louisiana, with a strength of 809 personnel.
+In October 1984, the 95th added the 809 troops of the 4073d US Army Reception Station, in Lafayette, Louisiana.
 The 402nd Brigade was also activated under the division's administrative control.
-It was designated to expand the training base for the Army's Field Artillery Training Center located at Fort Sill, Oklahoma.
-In 1989 the division's location was returned to Oklahoma City.
+It was designated to expand the training base for the Army's Field Artillery Training Center at Fort Sill, Oklahoma.
+In 1989, the division's location was returned to Oklahoma City.

 Present day

+The 4155th United States Army Reserve School in Oklahoma City, Oklahoma, was planned to be inactivated in August 1996.
+Plans called for it to be transformed into the 7th Battalion, 95th Regiment, 4th Brigade, 95th Division.

 The division continued its mission of training and operating one station unit training.
-In 1996, the division received three additional brigades as part of an Army consolidation of training commands.
-The 5th Brigade, 95th Division was activated in San Antonio, Texas, the 6th Brigade, 95th Division was activated in Topeka, Kansas, and the 7th Brigade, 95th Division was activated from the 95th Training Command in Little Rock, Arkansas.
+In 1996, the division received three more brigades as the Army consolidated training commands.
+The 5th Brigade, 95th Division was activated in San Antonio, Texas; the 6th Brigade, 95th Division was activated in Topeka, Kansas; and the 7th Brigade, 95th Division was activated from the 95th Training Command in Little Rock.

-In 2000, the brigade took on the additional responsibility of training Reserve Officer's Training Corps cadets.
+In 2000, the brigade began training Reserve Officer's Training Corps cadets.
 The 8th Brigade, 95th Division was activated as a provisional unit in charge of ROTC units throughout the southwestern United States.
-In 2005, the division headquarters was relocated to Fort Sill, Oklahoma.
-This put the division at the area's major training center, allowing it to more effectively provide training oversight.
+In 2005, the division headquarters was moved to Fort Sill, the area's major training center, allowing it to better oversee training.